Josef37/unique-coupons/README.md

     A proper error message will be shown in an upcoming version.
 And I'm also planning on reserving coupons, when a user visits a page, to avoid this race condition all together.
 -   Activation and deactivation hooks are missing.
 Data from this plugin will stay around after deleting it for now.
 -   You can't explicitly filter when the popup shouldn't be shown.
 The best workaround is to hook into `wp_coupons_user_is_authorized_for_coupons`.
+-   The plugin records a popup as "seen", when it is enqueued for displaying.
+Even if a user leaves the page before it is shown, it will be recorded as "seen".

 ## Contributing ##